-- 4.1(a) Indenture relating to the 93⁄4% senior secured notes, dated as of December 29, 2009, by and among TriMas Corporation, each of the Guarantors named therein and The Bank of New York Mellon Trust Company, N.A., as trustee. - 5.1(b) Opinion of Cahill Gordon & Reindel LLP regarding the legality of the securities being registered. - 23.1(b) Consent of Cahill Gordon & Reindel LLP (included in Exhibit 5.1). - 23.2 Consent of KPMG LLP. - 24.1(b) Power of Attorney. - (a) Filed as an exhibit to the Company's current report on Form 8-K dated January 15, 2010, and incorporated herein by reference. - (b) Previously filed.
+- 4.1 (a) Indenture relating to the 93⁄4% senior secured notes, dated as of December 29, 2009, by and among TriMas Corporation, each of the Guarantors named therein and The Bank of New York Mellon Trust Company, N.A., as trustee. - 5.1 Opinion of Cahill Gordon & Reindel LLP regarding the legality of the securities being registered. - 23.1 Consent of Cahill Gordon & Reindel LLP (included in Exhibit 5.1). - 23.2 Consent of KPMG LLP.

+24.1 Power of Attorney (included in the signature pages to the Registration Statement).

+(a) Filed as an exhibit to the Company's current report on Form 8-K dated January 15, 2010, and incorporated herein by reference.